What’s involved in a Portrait Session?

 The process starts with the creation of a concept for your photoshoot.
 I will sit down with you over coffee, or chat over the phone or email, to listen to your ideas and discuss your vision for your portrait.
 Often this involves looking at photographs that inspire you, color palettes, wardrobe possibilities, props, possible themes, or other ideas to set the overall “feel” for your portrait.
+I also suggest that you send me selfies of possible outfits so I can devise a background color that complements your apparel.
 After we settle on a concept, I’ll create a background set and a lighting design to bring your unique vision to life.

 Opening up a dialogue where you feel comfortable sharing ideas and suggestions helps me capture you as you wish to be photographed, so please don’t hesitate to share a bit about yourself and what you ultimately wish to get out of your portrait session experience.

 My photography studio is a creative space, designed to be comfortable and functional.
 There is a private bathroom with dressing area to prep hair/makeup/wardrobe, a garment rack to organize potential looks, a shooting bay, and a computer workstation to view images.
 During the session there are usually healthy snacks (well, maybe some not so healthy ones too!) and your choice of streaming music.
 During the shoot, I will offer suggestions for posing, based on what translates well on camera.
 I will also show you how the photos are turning out throughout your shoot, ensuring that you are happy with the finished product.

 On the day of your shoot, plan to bring with you more wardrobe choices than you think you might use.
 It’s always better to be over-prepared and able to mix and match ideas than it is to feel like all of your photos are looking the same because you’re wearing the same outfit.
 Of course, if you have decided you only want one outfit to be photographed- by all means select those garments accordingly.